the-engine-room/replication-sprint-02/README.md

 5. Install dependencies:

-    Ubuntu users: before you can move forward, please make sure you have the following packages installed: `python-dev`, `postgresql-9.3`, `postgresql-server-dev-9.3`, `postgresql-contrib`, and `libgeos-dev`
+    Ubuntu users: before you can move forward, please make sure you have the following packages installed: `python-dev`, `postgresql-9.3`, `postgresql-server-dev-9.3`, `postgresql-contrib-9.3`, and `libgeos-dev`

     ```bash
     pip install -r requirements.txt